-The bar chart below illustrate performance highlights of Infrastructure Department 2018/2019 Financial Year
+The bar chart below illustrate performance highlights of Infrastructure Department 2019/2020 Financial Year

-This bar graph presents the highlights from the key performance measures included in the 2018/2019 IDP financial year.
-The department planned to achieve 7 targets in this KPA.
-Only 1 target was achieved and 6 targets could not be achieved.
-Performance achievement in this KPA is
+This bar graph presents the highlights from the key performance measures included in the 2019/2020 IDP financial year.
+The department planned to achieve 4 targets in this KPA.
+Four target were achieved.
+Performance achievement in this KPA is sitting at 100%.
+This therefore means that performance achievement in this KPA has significantly increased.